Denzel-Awuah/EKS-DotNetWebAPI/README.md

 ## Deployment
 The .NET Web API application was containerized using Docker, then the image is pushed to a repository in Elastic Container Registry.
 The image was then pulled from ECR and deployed to Amazon Elastic Kubernetes Services (EKS).
-The Elastic Kubernetes Services Cluster was deployed to a managed nodegroup using AWS EC2 Instances.
-An Application Load Balancer was also deployed to balance the traffic coming into the cluster.
+The .NET Web API image pulled from ECR was deployed to a managed nodegroup within Elastic Kubernetes Service using AWS EC2 Instances.
+A Load Balancer was also deployed to balance the traffic coming into the cluster.

 ## Deployment Strategy